PostHog/posthog.com/contents/blog/best-open-source-feature-flag-tools.md

 - Extensive library support
 - All-in-one analytics platform
-- A/B testing features (hosted version only)
+- A/B testing features (Cloud version only)
 - Multivariate flags for several variations per test
 - Target by user properties and percentage
 - Free third-party apps to enrich your data

 ### How much does it cost?

 There are no limits on feature flag usage in the open source edition, though A/B testing isn't available.
-PostHog's hosted edition includes 1 million API requests per month for free – see the [feature flag pricing page](/pricing?product=feature-flags) for more info.
+PostHog's Cloud edition includes 1 million API requests per month for free – see the [feature flag pricing page](/pricing?product=feature-flags) for more info.

 ## 2. Flagsmith